Ramon Azeez: Granada midfielder loaned to FC Cartagena | Goal.com

 At the Estadio Cartagonova, the Super Eagles midfielder’s experience would prove crucial in helping the struggling Albinegros avoid demotion at the end of the season.

-Baring any obstacles, Azeez could make his debut when Cartagena - who are without a win in their last seven games host Real Oviedo in a league encounter on Saturday.
+Barring any obstacles, Azeez could make his debut when Cartagena - who are without a win in their last seven games, host Real Oviedo in a league encounter on Saturday.

 After representing Nigeria at U17 and U20 level, the pint-sized midfielder was handed his first professional contract by Almeria.
 He teamed up with Lugo as a free agent after six seasons at Estadio de los Juegos Mediterraneos.